How you can safely expand the group of people you have close contact with during the coronavirus (COVID-19) pandemic.

 - the other household is not already part of a support bubble which they intend to remain a part of

-If you decide to change your support bubble, you should treat your previous bubble as a separate household for 10 days before forming a new bubble.
+If you decide to change your support bubble, you should treat your previous bubble as a separate household for a minimum of 10 days before forming a new bubble.

-If someone in your previous support bubble develops symptoms or tests positive for coronavirus up to 48 hours after members of the bubble last met, all members of the bubble must self-isolate for 10 days.
+If someone in your previous support bubble develops symptoms or tests positive for coronavirus up to 2 days after members of the bubble last met, all members of the bubble should self-isolate for 10 days.
 You must not form a new bubble until you have completed your self-isolation, to prevent spreading coronavirus to others.

-If someone in your support bubble develops coronavirus symptoms or tests positive
+If someone else in your bubble develops coronavirus symptoms or tests positive for coronavirus

 If you’re clinically extremely vulnerable